• Facebook

 Vinegar and Lemon Juice are most commonly used to make buttermilk at home.
 Lemon and vinegar can do wonders.
 I also use them to make easy Homemade Farmer’s Cheese.

-I’ve tried several ratios of lemon/vinegar to milk and personally I prefer 1 tablespoon(15ml) of lemon/vinegar to 1 cup(236-250ml) of milk.
+I’ve tried several ratios of lemon/vinegar to milk, and I prefer one tablespoon(15ml) of lemon/vinegar to 1 cup(236-250ml) of milk.

 • VINEGAR/LEMON HOMEMADE BUTTERMILK